bwRavencl/ControllerBuddy-Pages/index.md

         It's all free!
   - title: How do I set the software up and how does the ControllerBuddy user-interface work?
     content: |
         Please check out the [Getting Started section](#getting-started).
+        Linux users should refer to the [README.md](https://github.com/bwRavencl/ControllerBuddy#linux){:target="_blank"} for setup instructions.
   - title: Where can I get premade profiles?
     content: |
-        ControllerBuddy's author is maintaining an exhaustive list of profiles for almost all current flight simulators on the Windows platform.
+        ControllerBuddy's author is maintaining an exhaustive list of profiles for almost all current flight simulators.
 All of these profiles, along with matching game configurations can be found in a special GitHub repository called [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles){:target="_blank"}.
         To download the a ZIP-package containing the latest versions of all profiles and configurations [click here](https://github.com/bwRavencl/ControllerBuddy-Profiles/archive/refs/heads/master.zip){:target="_blank"}.
         Please follow the instructions listed in the repository's [README.md](https://github.com/bwRavencl/ControllerBuddy-Profiles#instructions){:target="_blank"} to get you started.
         Additionally is is recommended to check out the visualization for each profile either inside ControllerBuddy's visualization tab, after loading the profile, or [below](#profiles) on this website.